Financial Aid Satisfactory Academic Progress

 Students must be able to complete their program of study within 150% of the number of semester hours required at HCC to complete their degree or certificate.

-Students who believe that extraordinary mitigating circumstances prevented them from attaining satisfactory academic progress may submit a written appeal to the Satisfactory Academic Progress Appeals Committee.
+Students who believe that extraordinary mitigating circumstances prevented them from attaining satisfactory academic progress may submit a type written appeal to the Satisfactory Academic Progress Appeals Committee.
 If the appeal is granted, the student is considered to be on financial aid probation and will be eligible to receive financial aid for one semester.

 Students who fail to meet the GPA and/or pace standards for the very first time are granted a one-semester warning period.
 Students in this category are warned of their failed status but do not lose their financial aid for the semester.